NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B(B)
     - Changed to be 5BB(B) with A follow up intact
     - Change of hit angle to assist back turn combos
+- 2BB(A) cannot be done on whiff anymore (TODO: vanilla?)
 - 2A(A) added as 6A(A)
-- 6B
+- 6B has additional startup momentum
-    - New elbow animation
-    - Hits 16-20
 - 6B(B)
     - Adjusted to use a modified RB animation (TODO: is the below still relevant now?)
     - Has one more frame blockstun
     - Is super cancellable
     - HC (TODO: Heavy crush?) is four frames sooner
+- 6BB(B) cannot be done on whiff anymore (TODO: vanilla?)
 - 6BBB(B) and 6BBB(6B) added
 - 6A
     - Stagger added
     - Turns better on hit
     - More lift
-    - First three frames are intangible
+    - First three frames are grabbable intangibility
+- 6(A-A) is now -3 on block (was -11)
+- 6A(A)
+    - Does 20 damage (from 15)
+    - Pushes on block has 4 less endlag frames
 - 4B
     - No longer staggers or pushes block
     - Significantly stronger on hit and block